Biggest Jira Portfolio Management Secrets

 You can create all the visualizations above (using live data from your Jira project portfolio) in Visor.
 You can share these with all your stakeholders, including those who don’t have Jira licenses.

-Visor views can be further customized using custom fields, filters, and color coding, to create specific visualizations for different stakeholder groups or teams, helping you to achieve complete clarity, and engagement.
+You can also customize Visor views using custom fields, filters, and color coding, to create specific visualizations for different stakeholder groups or teams, helping you to achieve complete clarity, and engagement.

 For example, here’s how easy it is in Visor to add a chart to a monitoring dashboard to show the number of incomplete, high-priority epics per Jira project in a specific portfolio: